 \subsection{CelebA with gender bias: The experimental details}

+Figure \ref{fig:celeba} depicts the learning curves for this task with and without Spectral Decoupling.
 For the CelebA experiment, we follow the same setup as in \cite{sagawa2019distributionally} and use their released code.
 We use Adam optimizer for the Spectral Decoupling experiments with a learning rate of $1e-4$ and a batch size of $128$.
 As mentioned in the main text, for this experiment, we use a different variant of Spectral Decoupling which also provably decouples the learning dynamics,